Kh-T5/qlora-7B-finetuning-mlx-framework/README.md

     - Dolly 15k download & preprocessing.
     - MLX-friendly dataloader / batch iterator.
   - `train/`
-    - QLoRA fine-tuning script and training utilities.
+    - Training utilities.
   - `config.py` Contains all major parameters of the project
 - `scripts/`
   - Script / utilities for:
     - running the fine-tuned model
-    - training the model
+    - Script for fine-tuning the model
     - Tokenizing and saving data into (train/val)
-    - Saving pre-trained model weights
+    - Saving pre-trained model weights from Hugging Face
 ---

 ## Setup